I’m Ian Hubbard, if you’re reading this, welcome!

 This blog is an attempt to be deliberate about it.

-My intention is to endeavour on minimizing a loss function: the residual between where I am now and something closer to modern polymathy.
+My intention is to minimize a loss function: the residual between where I am now and something closer to modern polymathy.
 It will never converge, but I can hope to slowly reduce the error.
 The posts here; micro-projects, ideas, explorations at various depths, represent the gradients.

 If you vibe with any of this and care to connect, feel free to reach out!